ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Methods

 \subsubsection{TC Detection: Classification and Localization DL models}

-In this work, we split the TC Detection task into two sub-tasks, namely \textit{classification} and \textit{localization}.
-We jointly train two separate DL models, both leveraging the same Visual Geometry Group (VGG) model \citep{simonyan_2015}.
-We treat the two physical drivers (i.e., RV850 and MSLP) within each patch as 2-dimensional images stacked together, yielding an input of size $2 \times 40 \times 40$.
-The VGG networks then process the drivers, specifically:
+In this work, we decompose the TC detection task into two DL sub-tasks, namely \textit{classification} and \textit{localization}, for which two separate DL models are trained.
+To account for the physical differences among north- and south- hemispheres, we tailor two models (i.e., classification and localization) for each hemisphere.
+Therefore, for NI, WNP, ENP and NATL basins we use the northern DL models, whereas for SI and SP basins we use the southern DL models.
+At test time, we transparently apply the correct couple of models according to the selected hemisphere.
+Classification and localization models both leverage the same Visual Geometry Group (VGG) architecture \citep{simonyan_2015}.
+The two physical predictors within each patch (i.e., RV850 and MSLP) are treated as 2-dimensional images stacked along the channel dimension, resulting in an input tensor of size $2 \times 40 \times 40$ ($C \times H \times W$).
+The VGG networks process these tensors as follows:

 \begin{itemize}